7.3.5 Emergency contraception

 - Oral EC taken after ovulation is ineffective.

 - If IUD insertion is not available locally then consider referral to a service which can provide insertion of IUD.
 Oral emergency contraception should be provided in the interim.
-Where IUD insertion is not available or not acceptable to the woman, levonorgestrel 1.5mg tablet or ulipristal 30mg tablet can be offered.
+Where IUD insertion is not available or not acceptable to the woman, ulipristal 30mg tablet or levonorgestrel 1.5mg tablet can be offered.
+Evidence suggests that ulipristal is more effective than levonorgestrel even on day 1 after intercourse and has sustained efficacy to day 5.
+This may be of particular relevance for women presenting mid cycle around the time of ovulation.
+Refer to FSRH decision making algorithms to help decide on the best choice for the individual patient.

 - The MHRA have issued advice on the risk factors for uterine perforation with intra-uterine contraception, including copper intra-uterine devices and levonorgestrel-releasing intra-uterine systems.
 Uterine perforation most often occurs during insertion, but might not be detected until a later stage.
 The risk is increased when the device is inserted up to 36 weeks postpartum or in patients who are breastfeeding.
 Patients should be informed of the signs and symptoms of uterine perforation.
 For more information see MHRA.